1 Introduction: What’s the Difference?

 I have run into this problem often, for instance when analyzing models of distributed algorithms or when devising examples for teaching.
 But obviously, the question already occurs every time one rewrites a program part and hopes for it to still do its job.

 1 The aim was to bridge between the tools FDR2 and UPPAAL for Göthel’s dissertation (2012).
-Previous work I was to base the translations on had serious flaws: One approach introduced spurious deadlocks to the model, the other was unable to handle nesting of choices and parallel composition.
+The previous work I was to base the translations on had serious flaws: One approach introduced spurious deadlocks to the model, the other was unable to handle nesting of choices and parallel composition.
 Clearly, we had to change the encoding!

 The first time I had to formally face the question was when working as a student research assistant: I was tasked with implementing a translation from the process algebra Timed CSP to Timed Automata.1 … How to tell whether the translation would properly honor the semantics of the two formalisms?
 Did it translate CSP terms to automata with the same meaning?
 Even the definition of the question is tricky, as there are different notions of what counts as “same meaning” in the semantics of programs.

 I then took my very first look into the seminal paper on the landscape of process equivalences with internal behavior, the “Linear-time–branching-time spectrum II” by van Glabbeek (1993).
 Its central figure, reproduced in Figure 1.1, mesmerized me.
 But, how to use the spectrum to decide for a given pair of processes which of the many equivalences apply, is far from straightforward.
 Over the years, I have learned that others too have run into this problem: For instance, Nestmann & Pierce (2000) thinking about process algebra encodings and Bell (2013) verifying compiler optimizations.
-The problem can be summarized as follows:

 How does one conveniently decide for a pair of systems which notions from a spectrum of behavioral equivalences equate the two?